bbauska/TUMx-DWAPNx/README.md

 pieces.
 So, there is the navigation, there are different menus, there is the actual content of the page and, for example, the footer.
 You can use Pug to define all of these components and use them dynamically in the different views.
 Pug has a simplified syntax.
-It\'s very close to the syntax that you would ordinarily see in your normal HTML files, but it\'s simpler in the sense that you don\'t have the closing brackets and you don\'t have all of this major and minor signs.
+It&apos;s very close to the syntax that you would ordinarily see in your normal HTML files, but it&apos;s simpler in the sense that you don&apos;t have the closing brackets and you don&apos;t have all of this major and minor signs.

 In Pug, you can also use control statements, like each and if, which allow you to, for example, handle variables that you pass the view through the controller.